MarcoIeni/release-plz/website/docs/github/token.md

         - "*"
    ```

-This can be useful to announce the release on socials
+This can be useful to announce automatically the release on socials
 or to [release binaries](../extra/releasing-binaries.md).

 To learn more, see GitHub [docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).